Rowing at the 1988 Summer Olympics – Men's coxed pair: Semifinal 2

 The second semifinal was a five-way race for three spots in the "A" final through the halfway mark.
-Bulgaria had the lead from the start, with the Soviets, Brits, Americans, and Czechoslovakians fairly close behind.
+Bulgaria had the lead from the start, with the Soviets, Brits, Americans, and Czechoslovaks fairly close behind.
 Canada was over 3 seconds out of fifth place at that point, and while the Canadians had a better second half than first, they would not come close to reaching the top three.
 In the third quarter of the race, Czechoslovakia and especially the United States fell off the pace of the lead group; Czechoslovakia passed the Americans but saw their gap to third place Great Britain widen to 3 seconds.
 The Brits made a charge in the final quarter of the race, passing the Soviets and nearly catching Bulgaria; the latter team held them off, though, and won by 0.28 seconds.
 Canada caught their southern neighbors in the last 500 metres, as well.